aleale14/FiveThirtyEigth/Airline_Safety/airline_safety.md

 #Intro

 FiveThirtyEight is a great website and they perform many data driven analyses.
 They release a lot of the data they use on their GitHub account and repackage them into a nice R package.
-Leveraging upon it, I am reanalyzing some datasets - today I'll give a go at the **airline_safety** one, a simple database including the amount of births per day in the US between 1994 and 2003.
+Leveraging upon it, I am reanalyzing some datasets - today I'll give a go at the **airline_safety** one, a simple database including the major events for top 56 airlines worldwide between 1985 and 2014.

 #Setup